Above, Costa Classica is seen entering the outer harbour of IJmuiden at the 23rd of may in 2014 for a visit to The Netherlands.

 At the end of 2014, Costa Classica re-emerged as Costa neoClassica for the Costa NeoCollection.
 This is a new concept within the fleet of Costa Cruises, where mostly the line's smaller and older ships are rebuilt and offer more quiet time and personal service for the passengers.
 The ship lost the large casino and theater and recieved several smaller entertainment venues aboard.
 Also, passengers can really customise their cruise to their own specific needs, concerning dining options or shore excursions and even the onboard entertainment.
 From january 11th, 2015, the rebuild ship started sailing Indian Ocean cruises from Mauritius, together with the recently aquired Grand Mistral, that was renamed Costa neoRiviera for the Neo Collection.

-In the end of 2017, Costa NeoClassica left the Costa fleet as she was sold to Bahamas Paradise Cruise Line to become their second ship Grand Classica from april 2018 onwards.
+In the end of 2017, Costa NeoClassica left the Costa fleet as she was sold to Bahamas Paradise Cruise Line to become their second ship Grand Classica.
 Bahamas Paradise Cruise Line operates a two-night service between Florida and the Grand Bahama Island using the former Carnival Cruise Lines ship Celebration under the name of Grand Celebration.
+The first cruise for the Grand Classica started at the 13th of april 2018, departing Palm Beach, Florida for Grand Bahama Island.